 The Slytherin shifted uneasily and took a step back.
 "Well," he sounded choked, "you remember a couple of weeks back…in the Room of Requirement…" Malfoy trailed off, looking stern.

-Malfoy took another step back, his peculiar sincerity vanishing like the sun when it parts from the day.
+Malfoy took another step back, his peculiar sincerity vanishing like the sun dropping below the horizon.
 "My mother told me what happened in the Forbidden Forest."

 "She told me that you died and came back."

 Harry hissed.
-"If you brought me here to ask me about what happened in the forest then save your sorry breath, Malfoy."
+"If you brought me here to ask me about what happened in the forest then you can save your sorry breath."
 With an icy glare Harry turned to leave.

 "Potter!"
 Malfoy caught Harry by the arm.
 "No, wait, that's not what I wanted to talk about."

 Harry felt his throat go tight.
-"Well I—I couldn't very well just leave you there to die now could I."
+"I couldn't just leave you there."

-"Why not?" there was an undercut of pain in his tone.
-"I would have left you without a second thought."
+"Why not?"
+There was an undercut of pain in his tone.

 "I owe you my life," Malfoy continued.
 "If it weren't for you—"